ASIA MARKETS: Asia-Pacific Markets Slide After Wall Street Stumbles

 Continue Reading Below

-Asia-Pacific markets followed U.S. stock benchmarks lower and U.S. government borrowing costs continued to rise.
+Asia-Pacific equity markets followed U.S. stock benchmarks lower as global government borrowing costs continued to rise.

-Buyers of utility stocks are usually lured by the promise of dividends and the shares therefore react negatively to higher rates.
-Utilities and energy stocks were lower in Australia on Tuesday, which pushed the S&P/ASX 200 down 0.6%.
+Indexes in the region hit session lows by midday, with Japan's Nikkei Stock Average falling 1.5%.
+Benchmarks in Taiwan , Hong Kong and Australia were each nearly 1% lower in recent trading.

+The Nikkei, on track for its first five-day losing streak since November, slid as the dollar pulled back from session highs against the Japanese yen at around Yen109.20.
+The dollar was recently around Yen108.70.

 Continue Reading Below